Section VIII. Appeals of Student Conduct Actions

 A. Right of Appeal.
-Only the student found responsible for a conduct violation (the Respondent) has the right of appeal, except in conduct cases involving sexual misconduct, hazing or "crimes of violence."
+Only the student found responsible for a conduct violation (the Respondent) has the right of appeal, except in conduct cases involving “crimes of violence."
 In such cases, the Reporting Party also has the right to appeal the outcome of a conduct proceeding.

 B. Timeline and Form of Appeal

-1. The Respondent must submit an appeal to the Director of Community Values & Restorative Practices within five working days following written notification of the decision.
+1. The Respondent must submit an appeal to the Director of CVRP within five working days following written notification of the decision.

-2. A Reporting Party who wishes to appeal a conduct action of alleged hazing or a "crime of violence" must submit a written appeal to the Director of Community Values & Restorative Practices within five working days following written notification of the decision.
+2. A Reporting Party who wishes to appeal a conduct action of alleged hazing or a crime of violence must submit an appeal to the Director of CVRP within five working days following written notification of the decision.

-1. A Respondent may appeal Informal Resolutions only on the ground of an excessive or inappropriate sanction.
+1. The Respondent may appeal Informal Resolutions only on the ground of an excessive or inappropriate sanction.

 2. Students may appeal Administrative Conferences or Panels on the following grounds:

 a.
-Procedural irregularity severe enough to have denied the student a fair proceeding.
-Procedural deviations will not be sufficient to sustain an appeal unless they are found to be severe enough to have denied the student a fair proceeding.
+Procedural irregularity.
+Procedural or technical deviations found to be severe enough to have denied the Respondent a fair proceeding.

 b.
 Discrimination in the proceeding on a basis prohibited by university policy which caused an unfair proceeding.

 c.
 Lack of sufficient evidence to support the decision.

 d.
 New material evidence that is not merely corroborative or repetitive, unknown by the student at the time of the proceeding and pertinent to the case.

 e.
 An excessive or inappropriate sanction.

 3. Notice to Reporting Party.
 The Director/designee will provide the reporting party reporting a "crime of violence" or hazing prompt notice of any appeal received by the Respondent.

 4. Appeals by the Reporting Party.

 a.
 A party alleging a “crime of violence” or hazing may appeal a sanction(s) on one or more of the following four grounds.
 The Reporting Party may appeal a “not responsible” finding on any of the first three grounds.